 The first step is to ligate an adaptor to 3′ end of the single-stranded RNA.
 The next step is the introduction of the RT primer.
-In addition to hybridizing to the 3′ adaptor that are ligated to small RNA molecules, the RT primer also hybridizes to any excess 3′ adaptor from the first step, thus forming a double-stranded molecule that is not accessible to ligation of the 5′ adaptor in the next step.
+In addition to hybridizing to the 3′ adaptors that are ligated to small RNA molecules, the RT primer also hybridizes to any excess 3′ adaptors from the first step, thus forming a double-stranded molecule that is not accessible to ligation of the 5′ adaptor in the next step.
 This important step prevents the formation of contaminating adaptor dimers.
-After ligation of the 5’ adaptors, the small RNA becomes the template for the synthesis of one complementary strand of DNA, in the presence of a reverse transcriptase, primers and deoxynucleotide triphosphates (dNTPs) (A, T, G, C).
-Reverse transcribed molecules that contain both adaptor sequences are then substrates for amplification by the polymerase chain reaction (PCR) amplification.
-Libraries are characterized using gel electrophoresis, and the amplified cDNA construct of interest is isolated for use in Illumina® and SOLiD™ platforms.
+After ligation of the 5’ adaptors, the small RNA becomes the template for the synthesis of one complementary strand of DNA, in the presence of a reverse transcriptase, primers and dNTPs.
+Reverse transcribed molecules that contain both adaptor sequences are then substrates for amplification by PCR.
+Libraries are characterized using gel electrophoresis with a Bioanalyzer® or similar method, and the amplified library is isolated for use in Illumina® sequencing.